-IDEA Consult maps the importance of the Blue Cluster in Flanders
+IDEA Consult maps the importance of the blue economy in Flanders

 On a daily basis, organisations and governments take strategic and operational (investment) decisions that create a footprint in our economy and society at large.
 In this context it is important to make a periodical assessment of the performance, results and impact that such decisions and investments have generated – not only to demonstrate past performances but also to improve efficiency and effectiveness in the future by learning from these past experiences.
 IDEA Consult has a longstanding experience with supporting clients in assessing the performance and impact of their investments, operations or projects.
 Impact assessment and evaluation is one of IDEA Consult's core fields of expertise.

 Over the years, IDEA Consult has developed a solid methodology for calculating the (direct, indirect and induced) economic impact of investments, projects or organisations and their financial return to the government(s).
 Furthermore, by combining this economic impact model with other methodological tools we are well-equipped to perform a multidimensional impact assessment (including scientific, catalytic, social or environmental impact).
 Each impact assessment is thus tailored to the specific context and needs of the investment/project/organisation at hand.